 Knowing who is demanding this kind of programs can be really helpful: if this programming bootcamp is especially popular among a certain group of people, it must mean it actually meets their needs and concerns.
 Moreover, knowing what kind of people will be your classmates helps our confidence.

-For those of you who may be considering signing up for a programming bootcamp, in today’s post we will provide you with a brief breakdown of a study by SwitchUp 2018 Coding Bootcamp Industry and Outcomes Report .
+For those of you who may be considering signing up for a programming courses, in today’s post we will provide you with a brief breakdown of a study by SwitchUp 2018 Coding Bootcamp Industry and Outcomes Report .
 There we find not only an analysis of the student profile but also their opinions and of course the results after completing the programming bootcamp.

 Not a man’s world

-In SwitchUp they kept in mind the variables of gender, race and previous training and education at the time of tackling the student profile matter, so as to determine who does sign up for programming bootcamps.
+In SwitchUp they kept in mind the variables of gender, race and previous programming training and education at the time of tackling the student profile matter, so as to determine who does sign up for programming bootcamps.
 The results were not surprising: programming bootcamps may be outside of the traditional education and academia circuit, but cultural and social biases are still there.
 This is the reason why it is not surprise to see that a 59% of the people surveyed during the study were men.

 Even though these are the same patterns in regard to gender we find also in universities, gender equality is more balanced in the programming bootcamp world.
 In colleges and universities, the percentage of men developing IT studies rises up to a 79%.
 At Ubiqum we are certain of the importance of breaking these gender patterns: we want to train more women so they become programmers.
 Day by day, the amount of women who choose to take this professional path increases, one that leads them to a professional sector full of opportunities.